fragaria/karmen/docs/source/installation.rst

 and not to Karmen. *Karmen is only using Octoprint's API to communicate with the printer.*

-Karmen supports password-protected Octoprint instances as well, it is possible to attach an API token to a printer.
+Karmen supports `password-protected Octoprint <http://docs.octoprint.org/en/master/features/accesscontrol.html>`_ instances as well, it is possible to attach an API token to a printer on the printer settings screen (the option is only available when Octoprint is actually password-protected).

 Also, make sure that the Octoprint instance is accessible over the network from a computer on which Karmen will be running.